AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Failure to consider these tasks can create challenges and project delays

-A study on companies developing AI models found that a significant number of companies have significantly exceeded the expected time for successful deployment.
+A study of companies developing AI models found that many companies have exceeded the expected time for successful deployment.

 Recommendations